vexide/Hydrozoa-Java/README.md

 ## About

-The Hydrozoa Java SDK is a software library that allows Java programs to access the peripherals on VEX V5 robots.
+The Hydrozoa Java SDK is a software library that allows Java and Kotlin programs to access the peripherals on VEX V5 robots.
 It also includes a Gradle plugin to make it easier to deploy Hydrozoa programs to robots.

 ## Running Examples